artem-y/commit/docs/README.md

 > #312: Refactor core service initialization logic
 ### Configuration
 By default, the tool recognizes the pattern suggested by GitHub when auto-generating branches, when issue numbers are just digits: `28-update-documentation` for the issue  `#28`.
-But this can be changed by setting different values in a `.commit.json` file at the root of your repository:
+But this can be changed by providing a `.commit.json` file with different values at the root of your repository:
 ```json
 {
     "issueRegex": "ABC-[0-9]+",